-The first concept of the Regina Bypass in 2013 was for the south section (seen below) to divert truck traffic off Victoria Avenue East.
+The first concept of the Regina Bypass was in 2013.
+This was for the south section, to divert truck traffic off Victoria Avenue East.
 The cost estimate was roughly $400 million.

 So, the original $400 million estimate now increased to $1.2 billion as the project scope increased.

 Another number often cited is $1.88 billion* for the Regina Bypass.
 That number is the total cost of the project.
-It includes not only construction, but also the transfer of risk to the private contractor, 34 years of regular maintenance, reconstruction, snow removal.
-At the end of the 34 years, the road will be handed over to the province in “like-new” condition.
+It includes construction and the transfer of risk to the private contractor.
+This includes 30 years of regular maintenance, reconstruction and snow removal.

 Ernst & Young verified the P3 method will save Saskatchewan people $380 million.